Elliott-dev/Machine-Learning-Cryptocurrency-Clusters/README.md

 ### Recommendation

-* Based on myfindings, made a brief recommendation to my clients.
+* Based on my findings, made a brief recommendation to my clients.